eraldoribeiro/UsingCSE4001_OS161/RunningOS161_DockerDesktop.md

 ​    ![image-20230213180559154](image-20230213180559154.png)

 **Figure 8**: Opening a second terminal running the same docker container.
-With two terminals open, we can boot `OS161` (from the `os161/root` directory) and we can navigate the source code of assignments that are in the shared directory `/root/workspace`.
+In one terminal, we can boot `OS161` (from the `os161/root` directory).
+In the other terminal, we can navigate the source code of assignments that are in the shared directory `/root/workspace`.
 Note that this `/root/` directory is not `OS161's root` directory.
-Instead, it is a directory called root inside the `cse4001` Docker container.
+Instead, it is the root directory inside the `cse4001` Docker container.